THC-JD: what is this new molecule?

 At the molecular level, THC-JD is very similar to THCP and THC.
 The main difference lies in their carbon chain.
 THC has 5 carbon atoms, THCP 7 and THC-JD 8.

-According to early data on THC-jd, its strength lies in this chain.
-This longer chain enables it to bind more tightly to endocannabinoid receptors, thus producing more powerful effects.
+According to initial data on THC-jd, its strength lies in this chain.
+This longer chain allows it to bind more readily to endocannabinoid receptors, resulting in more potent effects.

 "19 times more powerful than thc", really?